 Charging technology is another important key factor that can have a significant impact on a power bank’s recharging time.
 There are different charging technologies that can help power banks charge faster.

-However, a new technology is emerging and it’s promising to bring unprecedented charging times.
-This new technology is graphene.
-This is a material created of sheets that are just one Carbon atom thick and which has super-conductor properties.
+However, new technologies are always emerging and they’re promising to bring unprecedented charging times.
+One such upcoming technology is graphene.
+This is a material created of sheets that are just one Carbon atom thick and which have super-conductor properties.
 Although not yet fully mainstream, there are already some power banks that take advantage of it.
 You can see some of them here.